Commercial Lease Guaranty Agreement

 Landlords request guarantors to waive “offsets.”
 Since the guarantor shouldn't be liable for what the tenant wouldn't have to pay offsets should be available to the guarantor.
 Guarantors are asked to waive "subrogation" due to concern over a doctrine called Deprizio.
 This doctrine made landlords return guarantors' payments when guarantors could collect from tenants.
 Congress changed the law, but guarantors should waive subrogation rights.

 If you need help with commercial lease agreements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.